-Parents will have the right of appeal against a decision to refuse admission to a Panel that is independent of the school admission authority and the LA.4
+Parents will have the right of appeal against a decision to refuse admission to a Panel that is independent of the school admission authority and the LA.
+Young people can apply and appeal for themselves.

 Admission of children outside their normal age group